kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 approach to revisiting the CrashLoopBackoff behaviors for common use cases:
 1. modifying the standard backoff delay to start faster but decay to the same 5m threshold
-2. allowing Pods to opt-in to an even faster backoff curve
+2. allowing Pods to opt-in to an even faster backoff curve with a lower max cap

 For each of these changes, the exact values are subject to modification in the alpha period in order to empirically derive defaults intended to